 Lindor has 2 HR, 4 RBIs as Indians top Blue Jays 9-4

+Lindor has six multihomer games from the leadoff spot this season, a major league record.
+The three-time All-Star said he likes getting the chance to set the tone.

+“Whatever happens, if I do something to help the team in the first inning, teams know, ‘Here are the Indians and they’re here to compete pitch after pitch,'” Lindor said.

-Lindor connected on right-hander Sam Gaviglio’s third pitch of the game, the seventh leadoff homer of his career, then went deep to right off Gaviglio again in the third for his eighth career multihomer game.
-Lindor has 33 home runs this season.
+Lindor connected on right-hander Sam Gaviglio’s third pitch of the game for his 10th career leadoff homer and seventh this season.
+He went deep to right off Gaviglio again in the third for his eighth career multihomer game.
+Lindor has 33 home runs, matching his total from last year.
 He added a two-run single in the fifth and singled again in the ninth.

+“Wow,” manager Terry Francona said.
+“He was the majority of our offense for a while there.”

 Toronto’s Rowdy Tellez doubled in the second and fourth innings after getting a pinch-hit double in his debut Wednesday, making him the first player in major league history with extra-base hits in each of his first three plate appearances.